xmonader/letsbuildacompiler-pretty/src/tutor05_controlstructs.md

 ```

 This says that, for our purposes here, a program is defined  as a
-block, followed by an END statement.
+block, followed by an `END` statement.
 A block, in  turn, consists
 of zero or more statements.
 We only have one kind  of statement,
 so far.

 What signals the end of a block?
 It's  simply any construct that
 isn't an "other"  statement.
-For  now, that means only the END
+For  now, that means only the `END`
 statement.

 Armed with these ideas, we can proceed to build  up  our  parser.
-The code for a program (we  have  to call it DoProgram, or Pascal
+The code for a program (we  have  to call it `DoProgram`, or Pascal
 will complain, is:

 ```delphi